“We’re all international dorks!” – associates at this East Coast-gone-global outfit slip seamlessly into international matters, almost instantly…

 Main areas of work

-Antitrust, banking and financial institutions, bankruptcy and restructuring, capital markets, corporate governance, cybersecurity and privacy, derivatives, economic sanctions and foreign investments, energy, environmental, executive compensation and employee benefits, financial technology, global crisis management, intellectual property, investment funds, international arbitration, international trade and investment, leveraged and acquisition finance, litigation and arbitration, mergers, acquisitions and joint ventures, private clients, private equity, private funds, pro bono, project finance and infrastructure, public international law, real estate, securities and M&A litigation, sovereign governments and international institutions, structured finance, tax, white-collar defense and investigations.
+Antitrust, banking and financial institutions, capital markets, corporate governance, debt finance, executive compensation and employee benefits, intellectual property, international trade and investment, litigation and arbitration, mergers, acquisitions and joint ventures, private equity, private funds, pro bono, project finance and infrastructure, public international law, real estate, restructuring, sovereign governments and international institutions, structured finance, tax, white-collar defense and investigations. *see firm website for complete list of practice areas and industries.

 Firm profile